Home

 and reassembled after reconditioning.
 This is labor intensive.
 The

-rivets need to be torque to the proper strength or there can be
+rivets need to be torqued to the proper strength or there can be

 problems.
 The reconditioning plants that perform this work for us